Market makers

 - Use sub-accounts for strategy separation when running multiple bots

-- Consider colocation (3-5ms latency) for latency-sensitive strategies
+- Consider colocation for latency-sensitive strategies

 - Implement the kill-switch as a circuit breaker for all production bots

 Payment providers and on/off-ramp services integrate deposit and withdrawal workflows to move funds programmatically.
 Start with the First API Call guide for authentication setup.
-Then proceed to the Payment Integration guide for the complete deposit/withdrawal lifecycle, fee calculation, and status state machines.
+Then proceed to the Payment Integration guide for the full deposit/withdrawal lifecycle, fee calculation, and status state machines.
 Review Webhooks for real-time transaction notifications and Regulatory Compliance for EEA-specific requirements.
-Key considerations:- Travel Rule: EEA crypto withdrawals require a
+Payment and ramp providers that issue API keys on behalf of merchants can bootstrap keys through the Fast API Key via OAuth flow as an alternative to manual key generation.
+Key considerations:- Travel Rule: crypto withdrawals from EEA accounts (and Turkey) require a

 - Webhook signature verification: validate HMAC-SHA512 on all incoming webhooks